gumaerc-testorg/wgs.111-spring-2016/content/pages/syllabus.md

 Distributed Open Collaborative Course
 -------------------------------------

-This course was designed as a a DOCC, a Distributed Open Collaborative Course, in conjunction with others running simultaneously at other colleges and universities by members of [FemTechNet](http://femtechnet.org/docc/), an international consortium of feminist scholars, cultural producers, and educators.
+This course was designed as a a DOCC, a Distributed Open Collaborative Course, in conjunction with others running simultaneously at other colleges and universities by members of {{% resource_link "1880b7aa-661f-4c03-bfdc-fd6e565018dd" "FemTechNet" %}}, an international consortium of feminist scholars, cultural producers, and educators.
 Students engaged in "conversations" in dialogue with each other and also with participants in other courses, using digital technology to supplement real-time class interactions.
-Read [FemTechNet](https://femtechnet.academia.edu/FemTechNetDocuments) Documents.
+Read {{% resource_link "ffe41138-a0b3-4371-bf86-dff5af886d0a" "FemTechNet" %}} Documents.

 Course Objectives
 -----------------